 The name Caymus is not a family name derived from the owner’s last name as you commonly find used at other wineries, rather it is taken from the name of a group of Native Americans who lived in the Yountville area.
 Much later this name was used for the Mexican land grant known as Rancho Caymus which was given to George Yount in 1836, after whom Yountville is named.
 Yount is also one of the earliest vineyard managers in Napa, having planted wine grapes near Yountville sometime in the 1830’s.

 Today Caymus owns 70+ acres in the Rutherford appellation and manages several other Napa area vineyards.
 However this is just a small part of the entire 2,400 vineyard acres under the portfolio of vines that they manage in California.
 These are predominantly vineyards they have developed and planted – and all are managed by their own employees.
 These include sizable vineyards in Monterey, Santa Barbara and neighboring Solano and Sonoma County.
-Along with the winery in Rutherford they operate a second winery in Monterey County (production facility, no hospitality).
+Along with the winery in Rutherford they operate two other wineries – in Monterey County (Mer Soleil – a production facility, no hospitality) and in Solano County, the Cordelia Winery (no hospitality).

 Caymus has been involved in several International ventures over the years.
 For 16 years they ran a table grape growing operation in the Sonora Dessert in Mexico.
 They developed and managed 400 acres of these grapes – shipping the grapes back to the states for consumption.
 Ultimately they sold this business.